 This question has appeared repeatedly in multiple articles by more or less credible media focusing on cases, where operators and scammers have taken advantage.

-On the cryptocurrency market bitcoin is the undisputed leader – you can buy, sell, pay on e-shops, donate and exchange bitcoins.
+In the cryptocurrency market bitcoin is the undisputed leader – you can buy, sell, pay on e-shops, donate and exchange bitcoins.
 You can turn them into cash over ATMs, everywhere where the bitcoin network has opened ATMs.
-However the lack of corporate structure and the multiple operators responsible for the way bitcoin develops and operates has put forward since its establishment one critical question: is Bitcoin a scam or is it, may be, a Ponzi?
+However, the lack of corporate structure and the multiple operators responsible for the way bitcoin develops and operates has put forward since its establishment one critical question: is Bitcoin a scam or is it, maybe, a Ponzi?

-Besides bitcoin we have found many examples of other cryptocurrencies that have been pointed out as scams, including Dash Scam, Ethereum Scam, Ripple scams, Litecoin scams, OneCoin Scam, Bancor Project Scam and much more.
-Therefore we can conclude that a brief review over the internet shows that all the popular cryptocurrencies have been involved in publicity referring to them as scams.
-However we found out only a verdict over bitcoin operator, described as a Ponzi by a US judge in a verdict – the Bitcoin Savings and Trust, owned by Trendon T. Shavers.
+Besides bitcoin, we have found many examples of other cryptocurrencies that have been pointed out as scams, including Dash Scam, Ethereum Scam, Ripple scams, Litecoin scams, OneCoin Scam, Bancor Project Scam and much more.
+Therefore we can conclude that a brief review of the internet shows that all the popular cryptocurrencies have been involved in publicity referring to them as scams.
+However, we found out only a verdict over bitcoin operator, described as a Ponzi by a US judge in a verdict – the Bitcoin Savings and Trust, owned by Trendon T. Shavers.

-Additionally, our online research showed that the bitcoin lobby, operators and enthusiasts are extremely hostile and openly aggressive to publications clearly showing the limitations of bitcoin.
-Many online bloggs of the bitcoin community also attack cryptocurrency brands with publications of being scam.
+Additionally, our online research showed that the bitcoin lobby, operators, and enthusiasts are extremely hostile and openly aggressive to publications clearly showing the limitations of bitcoin.
+Many online blogs of the bitcoin community also attack cryptocurrency brands with publications calling them a scam.
 Some of them maybe are but how such claims can be made objectively (not based on the personal subjective opinion of the author) remains to be clarified by the authors of such articles.
 These issues highlight the problem of lack of objectivity of publicity related to the industry.

 What is a Ponzi Scheme?